 20.6 The term “immediate family” as used in this Agreement shall refer to the employee’s spouse or registered domestic partner, parent, child, stepparent, stepchild, or close relative or person residing in the immediate household of the employee (except domestic employee or roomer).
 Also included in this definition shall be any minor children or incapacitated individuals for whom the employee has primary responsibility or legal guardianship or conservatorship.

 Procedure for Requesting Sick Leave

-20.7 A Teaching Associate shall be responsible for immediately reporting an absence to the appropriate administrator in compliance with department and campus policies.
+20.7 A Teaching Associate or Graduate Assistant shall be responsible for immediately reporting an absence to the appropriate administrator in compliance with department and campus policies.

 20.8 The employee shall be responsible for completing and signing the campus absence form and returning the absence form to the appropriate administrator upon reporting to work.

-20.9 Under no circumstances may a Teaching Associate be granted sick leave for days when the Teaching Associate would not normally be paid or during an officially scheduled campus closure, unless the employee is officially scheduled to work during such a closure.
+20.9 Under no circumstances may a Teaching Associate or Graduate Assistant be granted sick leave for days when the Teaching Associate or Graduate Assisant would not normally be paid or during an officially scheduled campus closure, unless the employee is officially scheduled to work during such a closure.

 20.10 An employee may be required to provide a physician’s statement or other appropriate verification for absences after three (3) consecutive days charged to sick leave.